Life insurance for seniors

 Simplified & guaranteed issue life insurance for seniors

 When to consider: Simplified and guaranteed issue life insurance have fewer or no health restrictions, so they're worth looking at if you have a health condition that might disqualify you from conventional life insurance and need coverage fast.
-With simplified issue term life insurance, you typically need to fill out a health questionnaire.
+With simplified issue life insurance, you typically need to fill out a health questionnaire.
 With guaranteed issue permanent life insurance, you don't need a health questionnaire or medical exam.
 Learn more about non-medical exam life insurance.

 Things to keep in mind: Both simplified and guaranteed life insurance generally cost more than conventional life insurance.
 The amount of coverage you can buy is also typically less in comparison.
 But the application process is quick, allowing you to get coverage faster.